trappaly/StressLess/reports/milestone-2-report.md

       Wrote a detailed report about group decisions that our team decided was best for this project

 ### Nifemi:

-### Tim:
-#### Created Trello board
-      Created a Trello board and added collaborators (added teammates, Professor Perlmutter, and Mentor Elliot), so we can collaborate on tasks to do for our project
 #### Set up FrontEnd Project (Expo, TypeScript, React Native)
       Set up the technology needed for our project.
 The technology we’re using is Expo.
 TypeScript, and React Native.

+### Tim:
+#### Created Trello board
+      Created a Trello board and added collaborators (added teammates, Professor Perlmutter, and Mentor Elliot), so we can collaborate on tasks to do for our project
+#### Helped Set Everyone's Environment Up
+Provided instructions about how to set up Node.js and npm and how to set up an Expo environment as well.